exasol/release-droid/doc/system_requirements.md

 ##### Stopping the Release in Case of Version Conflicts in the Project Sources
 `req~detect-version-conflicts-in-the-project-sources~1`

-RR stops a release if there is detects one of the version conflicts listed below:
+RD stops a release if there is detects one of the version conflicts listed below:

 * Version number of the current release was already used in a previous release.
 * Version numbering has a gap (e.g it jumped from 1.1.0 to 3.0.0)